-In Egorov et al.'s numerical simulations on the receptivity of a Mach 6 boundary layer over a flat plate with porous coating [11], when mode S was excited by a slow acoustic wave, regular structure porous coating was found to slightly destabilize the Mack first mode and stabilize the Mack second mode.
-Eventually, porous coating lead to a smaller peak amplitude of mode S. In our simulations, stability simulation in case 2 leads to a larger peak amplitude of mode S. The difference between two sets of simulation results most probably comes from the different initial strength of mode S in the boundary layer.
+In Egorov et al.'s numerical simulations on the receptivity of a Mach 6 boundary layer over a flat plate with porous coating [13], when mode S was excited by a slow acoustic wave, porous coating was found to slightly destabilize the Mack first mode and stabilize the Mack second mode.
+Eventually, porous coating lead to a smaller peak amplitude of mode S. In our simulations, stability simulation in case 3 leads to a larger peak amplitude of mode S. The difference between two sets of simulation results most probably comes from the following two factors.

+First, different porous coatings are used.
+In Egorov et al.'s simulation, regular structure porous coating was used.
+Whereas in our simulation, felt-metal porous coating is used.
+It had been shown in Maslov's experiment [12] that felt-metal UAC is much stronger in first mode destabilization than regular structure UAC.
+Second, initial strength of mode S in the boundary layer is quite different.
 In Egorov et al.'s simulation, mode S was excited by freestream slow acoustic waves.
-Due to the receptivity process, only a small portion of boundary layer disturbances is mode S. As a result, destabilization of the first mode might be attenuated by stabilizations of the coexisted mode F and continuous waves.
-In our simulation, mode S is directly superimposed to the boundary layer, and the effects of mode F and continuous waves are left out.
+Due to the receptivity process, only a small portion of boundary layer disturbances is mode S. As a result, destabilization of the first mode might be attenuated by stabilizations of the coexisted mode F and continuous waves are left out.